 Mechanics: Linear Motion in one and two dimensions; Newton's Laws of Motion and their applications to our everyday world; Mechanical Energy--potential and kinetic; Energy transfer; Work.
 Rotational Motion.
 The Gravitational Field; the Law of Universal Gravitation; Kepler's Laws of Planetary Motion; the Hydrogen atom.
+Fluids.
 Oscillatory Motion: Harmonic Motion; Pendulum and Damped Oscillations.
-Mechanical Waves: Vibrations and Waves.
+Mechanical Waves: Reflection and Transmission of Waves.